-The hemoglobin count, which determines how much oxygen may be carried in the blood prior to physical activity, is relevant for an athlete’s performance level.
+The hemoglobin count, which determines how much oxygen may be carried in the blood prior to physical activity, is related to an athlete’s performance level.
 The body maintains its hemoglobin value by extracting iron from the food we eat.
-Men on average have six percent more red blood cells compared to women.
-This means that women have smaller iron deposits, in addition to the fact that they also ingest less iron as they don’t eat as much as men.
+Men on average have 6 percent more red blood cells than women.
+This means that women have smaller iron deposits.
+Women also ingest less iron as they don’t eat as much as men.
 Women are on average able to transport 19.0 milliliters of oxygen per 100 milliliters of blood, whereas the corresponding number for men is 21.5.

-Without taking body weight into account, the difference in oxygen uptake between men and women is about 50 percent in American studies and about 30 percent in Scandinavian studies.
+Without taking body weight into account, the difference in oxygen uptake between men and women is about 50 percent (in American studies) and about 30 percent (in Scandinavian studies).
 If measuring body weight excluding fat, then the difference is 20–30 and 15 percent, respectively.
-After excluding other differences, such as the difference in hemoglobin count, there is still a difference in oxygen uptake capacity of twelve and fifteen percent, respectively.
-The remaining difference is thus related to lifestyle, which means that there no such thing as someone optimally trained.
+After excluding other differences, such as the difference in hemoglobin count, there is still a difference in oxygen uptake capacity of 12 percent and 15 percent, respectively.
+The remaining difference is related to lifestyle, which means that there no such thing as someone optimally trained.

-The first time that swimmers were analyzed anthropometrically (proportions of the human body) on a larger scale was during the 1968 Olympics in Mexico City.
+The first time that swimmers were analyzed anthropometrically (using proportions of the human body) on a larger scale was during the 1968 Olympics in Mexico City.
 After having weighed and measured almost all participants in a variety of ways, it was noted that the body composition of athletes in various events differed.

 The Seoul Olympics in 1988 was the first time that swimmers were analyzed biomechanically.
 The results indicated a few differences between male and female athletes.
 The men were taller, older and faster than the women.
-The men also travelled longer with each stroke.
+The men also traveled longer with each stroke.

-This research continued at the Barcelona Olympics in 1992, when the concept of the magic nine percent difference was coined.
-Men were here nine percent faster than the women.
-They were also nine percent older and taller, and their strokes were nine percent longer.
-Over longer distances, however, the difference is now smaller.
-Katie Ledecky swimming 1,000 yards freestyle in 8.59 is less than five percent slower than Clark Smith’s time of 8.33.
-As distances get longer, it seems as if the advantages of men get smaller.
+This research continued at the Barcelona Olympics in 1992 when the concept of the magic “9 percent difference” was coined.
+Men were 9 percent faster than the women.
+They were also 9 percent older and taller, and their strokes were 9 percent longer.
+Over longer distances, however, the difference was smaller.
+Katie Ledecky swimming 1,000 yards freestyle in 8.59 was less than 5 percent slower than Clark Smith’s time of 8.33.
+As distances get longer, it seems the male advantages get smaller.

 What about other sports?
-In running, the difference in performance between men and women is eleven percent, all the way from 100 meters up to 10,000 meters.
-The gap is even greater in sports rewarding explosiveness, such as throw and jump sports.
-In the long jump, the difference between men and women is as large as twenty percent.
+In running, the difference in performance between men and women is 11 percent, from 100 meters up to 10,000 meters.
+The gap is even greater in sports rewarding explosiveness, such as throw-and-jump sports.
+In the long jump, the performance difference between men and women is as large as 20 percent.